helm/charts/stable/ambassador/README.md

     targetPort: 8443
 ```

 This change has also replaced the `.additionalTCPPorts` configuration.
-Additional TCP ports can be created the same as any port.
+Additional TCP ports can be created the same as the http and https ports above.

 ### Admin Service Name

-The admin service has been renamed to `{{chart deployment name}}-admin` to match the name from the YAML installation template at https://www.getambassador.io/yaml/ambassador/ambassador-rbac.yaml.
+The admin service has been renamed to `{{release name}}-admin` to match the name from the YAML installation template at https://www.getambassador.io/yaml/ambassador/ambassador-rbac.yaml.

 ### Annotations and `service_port`

 The default Ambassador `Module` annotation is no longer being applied by default.
 This was causing confusion with the `service_port` being hard coded when enabling TLS termination in Ambassador.

 Ambassador has been listening on port 8080 for HTTP and 8443 for HTTPS by default since version `0.60.0` (chart version 2.2.0).

+### RBAC and CRDs

+A `ClusterRole` and `ClusterRoleBinding` named `{{release name}}-crd` will be created to watch for the Ambassador Custom Resource Definitions.
+This will be created regardless of the value of `scope.singleNamespace` since CRDs are created the cluster scope.

 ## To 2.0.0